How to Remove Yellow Stains from Toilet Bowl & Seat

 3. Scrub gently with a brush or a sponge.

 This method is rather easy and straightforward as you only need to let the vinegar work its magic.
-For a more reactive approach, you can warm up or heat the vinegar to a good temperature then pour it in the toilet bowl.
-Use a strong scrubing brush
+For a more reactive approach, you can warm up or heat the vinegar to a good temperature then pour it into the toilet bowl.
+Use a strong scrubbing brush.

 Coke and Baking Soda